arkhipovkm/musify/README.md

 - HAPPIDEV_API_TOKEN
 [Happi.dev](https://happi.dev/docs/music) API token.
 Used for lyrics search.
 Simply register on happi.dev (it's free) to get a token.
 This functionality will not be available if you leave this variable empty

+- AUDD_API_TOKEN
+[Audd Music Recognition]() API token.
+Used for music recognition by voice messages and for lyrics search.
+Simply register on audd.io (free indie plan) to get a token.
+This functionality will not be available if you leave this variable empty

 - TELEGRAM_RHASH
 Telegram [InstantView](https://instantview.telegram.org/) template rhash.
 Used for sending lyrics in InstantView form.
 Only useful if Happi.dev API token is provided.
 Here's [how to](https://instantview.telegram.org/#templates-tutorial) deal with instantviews.
 [Example](https://t.me/iv?url=https%3A%2F%2Fmusify-bot.herokuapp.com%2Flyrics%2F1996%2F2382%2F40356&rhash=81c30e9e431429).
 This functionality will not be available if you leave this variable empty

 - MUSIFY_SQL_DSN
 MySQL DSN value of your own MySQL server.
 Used for storing some metadata and astatistics.
+See below in ethe readme.
+Also used to buffer lyrics.
 This functionality will not be available if you leave this variable empty

 ## Miscellenious
 ### A note on vk.com account use